gonzalez-delgado/PCIdep/README.md

-# PCIdep: Post-Clustering Inference under DEPendency
+# PCIdep: Post-Clustering Inference under DEPendence

 $\texttt{PCIdep}$ is an $\texttt{R}$ package implementing the approaches introduced in [González-Delgado _et al._ (2023)](http://arxiv.org/abs/2310.11822) to perform selective inference after hierarchical or $k$-means clustering when the observations are drawn from a general matrix normal model: